Britain's FTSE stages modest recovery as energy stocks rebound

 * Bounce in oil prices supports major energy stocks

+* Catalytic converter maker Johnson Matthey falls on back of VW scandal

-* FTSE still down nearly 10 pct since start of 2015 (Adds detail and quotes)
+* FTSE still down nearly 10 pct since start of 2015 (Updates prices, adds detail)

 By Kit Rees and Sudip Kar-Gupta